ABOUT THE GLASS

 Just as in Gothic times, mouthblown glass* begins as a molten, incandescent mass called a “gather” on the end of the glassblower’s blowpipe .
 Next the gather is blown and shaped into a cylinder.
-Characteristic striated texture or straw-marks are added to the outside of the cylinders to replicate the texture created in Gothic times when cylinders were flattened on straw.
 The cylinder is then cooled, removed from the blowpipe and its “top” and “bottom” are removed to create an open-ended cylinder.
 Finally the cylinder is split or cut from top to bottom so it can be reheated, opened out and flattened into a sheet of glass.
 The subtle variations in the thickness of mouthblown glass can produce watercolor-like gradations of color within a sheet.
 Because it is blown against air rather than a hard surface, antique glass has a more pristine, crystalline transparency than rolled glass (see below).
-An intentional texture is usually added to antique glass to simulate the straw onto which cylinders were opened in Gothic times.
-These “straw marks” are also called striations and add sparkle to the sheets.
+An intentional texture is usually added to antique glass while it’s still on the blowpipe to simulate the straw onto which cylinders were opened in Gothic times.
+These “straw marks” or striations add sparkle to the sheets.
 Sometimes an air-entraining chemical is added to the molten glass causing tiny bubbles (seeds) to form.
 Sheets blown from such glass are said to be seedy.

 * ASG’s glass palette draws from many sources, both domestic and European.
 A primary source for European mouthblown glass is Glashütte Lamberts in Waldsassen, Germany.
 Lamberts’ exquisite range of colors and textures makes the subtle color and figure-ground relationships in Smith’s designs possible.
 The photos you’ll see in Blowing Sheets of Glass appear courtesy of Glashütte Lamberts.

 Mouthblown glass is sometimes referred to as “Antique” glass.
-A little history will explain why: By the 16th century the technique for blowing sheets of glass had been lost.
+A little history will explain why: By the 16th century the technique for blowing sheets of glass was starting to be lost.
 Painting and staining on glass had become so widespread that less expensive rolled-glass (see below) had become the “canvas” of choice for glass painters.
 The fact that rolled glass lacked mouthblown glass’s pristine transparency and rich color gradations was acceptable to stained glass makers at that time since the subtleties of mouthblown glass were obscured during the painting process anyway.
 As it turns out, all was not lost.
 In the 1840’s the Gothic Revivalists discovered dusty Gothic texts that revealed the “lost” process for mouthblowing sheets of glass.
 They referred to glass blown using the old technique they had rediscovered as “Antique” glass.
 Because it is formed against air, the texture of mouthblown sheets has a lucidity and clarity not found in rolled glasses.
-With mouthblown glass once again available, glass artists (such as Frank Lloyd Wright and Johannes Thorn Prikker) began to reintroduce transparency, views and solar projections into their stained glass.
-Once again, stained glass could be experienced as a fully three-dimensional window.
+With mouthblown glass once again available, the work produced by glass artists (such as Frank Lloyd Wright and Johannes Thorn Prikker) began to re-emphasize transparency with views out and the projection of sunlight into the experience of stained glass.
+Once again, stained glass could be experienced as a truly and fully three-dimensional window.